lv1-duck/BLE-Notification-Vibrator/README.md

 - Manual vibration trigger button for testing
 - Connection status monitoring
 - Basic automatic reconnection support
+- Responds to the clock app's notifications.
+This is a temporary patch before implementing the schedule setting feature on the app itself.
 - Android 8.0+ (API 26+) compatibility

 ---